To ensure the safety of your child, we ask that parents advise the school if their child is going to be absent.

 Parents can leave a phone message before school; phone 238 8708, by fax to 238 2481 or email firstname.lastname@example.org.
 You can also record an absence via the website or the Skool Loop app.

-The school Office Manager will phone the home of any child not accounted for.
+The school Office Manager will contact the family of any child not accounted for.

-To ensure the safety and supervision of your child, the classrooms will be opened from 8.15am when the first school bus arrives.
+To ensure the safety and supervision of your child, the classrooms will be opened from 8.15am.

 Before the school bell rings at 9.00am, children are expected to have:

 ► Purchased any stationery they require from the office

 ►Retrieved their digital device and headphones from school bags and placed in the classrooms device cupboard.

 ► Hung up bags and taken books, water bottles etc, required during

 the day to their desks and be settled for the day well before 9.00am

 Assemblies are held 9.10am Monday in the Hall.